quicwg/multipath/draft-ietf-quic-multipath.md

 Each Connection ID is associated with a Path Identifier, as documented in {{mp-new-conn-id-frame}}.
 Multiple connection IDs can be associated with the same path identifier.

-Endpoints use Path Identifier to address a path in the multi-path control frames, such as PATH_ABANDON, PATH_STANDBY, and PATH_AVAILABLE frames.
+Endpoints use Path Identifier to address a path in the multipath control frames, such as PATH_ABANDON, PATH_STANDBY, and PATH_AVAILABLE frames.

 Each endpoint associates a Receiver Packet Number space to each Path Identifier